-Detailed description and duly justification (max.
-500 words) Each action of t planning. e plan has been the subject of a project sheet where the action is described precisely in its different stages and their ng of the departments involved is planned, organized by the HRS4R project manager, to review the progress of each sses and difficulties encountered.
-The minutes of the meeting will be presented to the implementation committee for lecide on additional or corrective actions. • port of the project will be presented annually to the management team, the steering committee and the university status will be published on the URN website page dedicated to HRS4R.
+Each action of the plan has been the subject of a project sheet where the action is described precisely in its different stages and their planning.

+A quarterly meeting of the departments involved is planned, organized by the HRS4R project manager, to review the progress of each action, the successes and difficulties encountered.
+The minutes of the meeting will be presented to the implementation committee for analysis and to decide on additional or corrective actions.

+The progress report of the project will be presented annually to the management team, the steering committee and the university authorities.
+This status will be published on the URN website page dedicated to HRS4R.